Lusito/box2d.ts/packages/core/docs/loose-ends.md

 ## User Data

-The `b2Fixture`, `b2Body`, and `b2Joint` classes allow you to attach user data as a `any`.
+The `b2Fixture`, `b2Body`, and `b2Joint` classes allow you to attach user data.
 This is handy when you are examining Box2D data structures and you want to determine how they relate to the objects in your game engine.

 For example, it is typical to attach an actor reference to the rigid body on that actor.
 This sets up a circular reference.
 If you have the actor,